About the Project

 - December 7th 2024: Design Workshop 3

-- January 14, 2025: Quilting Kickoff: The Draper Arts and Quilting Collective receive the quilt block designs from the research team and begin the work of sewing the quilts.
+- January 14, 2025: Quilting Kickoff: The Draper Arts and Quilting Collective received the quilt block designs from the research team and begun the work of sewing the quilts.

-- January 31, 2025: Community Meal and Story Swap: An evening of storytelling about the 23 families, the lawsuit, and beyond with Appalachian storyteller and musician Aristotle Jones who will compose a song about the 23/54.
+- January 31, 2025: Community Meal and Story Swap: An evening of storytelling about the 23 families, the lawsuit, and beyond, featured Appalachian storyteller and musician Aristotle Jones, who composed an original song about the 23/54.
+The song was made available to listen to [Here].

 - February 7, 2025: Second Advisory Board Meeting